jsheth7/smart-aalekh-quiz/README.md

 https://smart-aalekh.herokuapp.com/

-## Why is it called Smart Aalekh ?

 To take the quiz, you must create an account.
 However, anyone can see answer trends.

+## Why is it called Smart Aalekh ?

+The word "alekh", or "aalekh" has eleven different meanings in Hindi, including: document, graph, script, dictation, record, sketch, treatise, survey, plan, drawing, write-up

+Amazingly, these words describe almost all the parts of the process of learning Laravel and creating this application!
+Smart Aalekh is a play on Aalekh and "smart alec".

 ## Technical overview
 It is written using the Laravel 5.6 framework for PHP, and relies on a database such as MySQL or Postgres.